bgoonz/docs-collection/github/desktop/contributing-and-collaborating-using-github-desktop/managing-commits/managing-tags.md

 ---
 title: Managing tags
-intro: 'You can use {% data variables.product.prodname_desktop %} to create, push, and view tags.'
+intro: "You can use {% data variables.product.prodname_desktop %} to create, push, and view tags."
 redirect_from:
   - /desktop/contributing-to-projects/managing-tags
   - /desktop/contributing-and-collaborating-using-github-desktop/managing-tags
 versions:
-  fpt: '*'
+  fpt: "*"
 ---

 ## About tags in {% data variables.product.prodname_desktop %}

 {% data variables.product.prodname_desktop %} allows you to create annotated tags.
 Tags are associated with commits, so you can use a tag to mark an individual point in your repository's history, including a version number for a release.
 For more information about release tags, see "[About releases](/github/administering-a-repository/about-releases)."